ysyk2021/a-mindful-tech-revolution-how-to-use-technology-without-losing-yourself-in-the-digital-age/src/chapter-9-3.md

-# Continuing to Grow in Your Mindfulness Practice

 Maintaining a mindful tech revolution requires ongoing effort and commitment.
 In this chapter, we will explore techniques for continuing to grow in your mindfulness practice and maintaining a mindful approach to technology use.